maksi1337/Android-Stopwatchapp/README.md

-# Simple Android Stopwatch application
+#Android Stopwatch
-2018 / October
+Simple application written in Java for intro to app-dev course 2018 - December